dbadapon/Instagram/README.md

 **Instagram** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **30** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"
-- [ ] User can pull to refresh the last 20 posts submitted to "Instagram"
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram"
-- [ ] User can load more posts once he or she reaches the bottom of the feed using infinite Scrolling
-- [ ] User can tap a post to view post details, including timestamp and creation
+- [x] User can tap a post to view post details, including timestamp and caption.
-- [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.

 The following **optional** features are implemented:

+- [x] Style the login page to look like the real Instagram login page.
+- [x] Style the feed to look like the real Instagram feed.
+- [x] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
+AKA, tabs - [ ] for Home Feed and Profile
+- [ ] Add a custom camera using the CameraManager library.
+- [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
+Hint: If you use TableView Section Headers to display the the username and creation time, you'll get "sticky headers" - [ ] similar to the actual Instagram app.
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
+- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
-- [ ] User Profiles:
+- User Profiles:
-- [ ] Allow the logged in user to add a profile photo
+- [x] Allow the logged in user to add a profile photo
-- [ ] Display the profile photo with each post
+- [x] Display the profile photo with each post
 - [ ] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
-- [ ] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo

 The following **additional** features are implemented: